Tag Archives: high atlas

 OLYMPUS DIGITAL CAMERA

-It turned out he’d worked on the Honnold doc as well as other National Geographic features and, reading his manner with my finely tuned bullshit detector (which they now hand out free at the border), it didn’t sound like the usual bragging.
+It turned out he’d worked on the Honnold doc as well as other National Geographic features (below) and, reading his manner with my finely tuned bullshit detector (which they now hand out free at the border), it didn’t sound like the usual bragging.
 After that, he switched seamlessly into sales mode, offering lodgings and guides.

 ‘Maybe next time’, I said.
 I genuinely did hope to visit the mysterious valley, but the weather forecast was a bit shaky for the next couple of days.
 I wanted to get out of the mountains, not stuck in them.